godotengine/godot-website/collections/_article/dev-snapshot-godot-4-3-beta-1.md

 While no new official modifier implementations are planned until Godot 4.4, addon authors have already begun to transition IK, physics and other features to build on the modifier system.
 We hope having the modifier base class available in Godot 4.3 will help build out this key new foundational component of Godot's skeletal animation system for years to come.

 #### AnimationMixer

 AnimationMixer continues to receive several fixes and enhancements after being introduced in 4.2 to bring it up to parity with AnimationPlayer.
 [GH-86629](https://github.com/godotengine/godot/pull/86629) adds a CallbackModeDiscrete option to AnimationMixer to significantly improve the behavior when blending continuous and discrete tracks.
 [GH-86661](https://github.com/godotengine/godot/pull/86661) introduces several fixes to how audio is handled by AnimationPlayers.
 [GH-86715](https://github.com/godotengine/godot/pull/86715) expands the AnimationMixer and AnimationPlayer APIs with `AnimationMixer::capture()` and `AnimationPlayer::play_with_capture()` which can substitute the old capture update mode.
 The capture update mode has been difficult to use and prone to issues for a while now.
 The introduction of AnimationMixer highlighted many of those issues.
 The new `capture()` and `play_with_capture()` functions allow you to do the same things as before in a way that is much more aligned with Godot’s API and should work much better in general.
 Additionally, [GH-87250](https://github.com/godotengine/godot/pull/87250) adds support for selecting, copying, pasting, and duplicating keyframes within the AnimationPlayer.

-#### Skeletal Animation Import options
+#### Skeletal animation import options

 Several new features have been added to assist in retargeting animation sets, in particular shipped in .fbx format.

 * Import rest pose as RESET animation ([GH-89629](https://github.com/godotengine/godot/pull/89629)).
-This enables creating a RESET track to restore the skeleton to its imported pose, or as a reference.?
+This enables creating a RESET track to restore the skeleton to its imported pose, or as a reference.
 * Retargeting option to use a template for silhouette ([GH-88824](https://github.com/godotengine/godot/pull/88824)).
 This feature can be used to reference the RESET animation of a known good (T-pose) reference.
 * Allow preserving the initial bone pose in rest fixer ([GH-88821](https://github.com/godotengine/godot/pull/88821)).
 * Add new scene import option to import as Skeleton ([GH-88819](https://github.com/godotengine/godot/pull/88819)).
 This solves cases especially common in .fbx files without any meshes.
 * Several other bugfixes to skeletal aniamtion import ([GH-90050](https://github.com/godotengine/godot/pull/90050), [GH-90019](https://github.com/godotengine/godot/pull/90019), [GH-90064](https://github.com/godotengine/godot/pull/90064), [GH-90065](https://github.com/godotengine/godot/pull/90065), [GH-91641](https://github.com/godotengine/godot/pull/91641), [GH-92012](https://github.com/godotengine/godot/pull/92012))

 ### C#

 C# received several fixes and usability improvements in this development release.
 Among them are [GH-88371](https://github.com/godotengine/godot/pull/88371) and [GH-87890](https://github.com/godotengine/godot/pull/87890) which improve the handling of C# generic types.
 These changes will allow you to more comfortably use generic C# classes in your code (no more duplicate key exceptions when reloading the assembly).
 Overall, assembly reloading is more robust now ([GH-83217](https://github.com/godotengine/godot/pull/83217), [GH-87838](https://github.com/godotengine/godot/pull/87838), and [GH-90837](https://github.com/godotengine/godot/pull/90837)) and the inspector will let you know if you may need to rebuild the C# assembly ([GH-85869](https://github.com/godotengine/godot/pull/85869) and [GH-88076](https://github.com/godotengine/godot/pull/88076)).

 For C# projects that haven't been built yet, the editor now remembers the values of exported Node properties instead of discarding them in order to prevent data loss ([GH-89175](https://github.com/godotengine/godot/pull/89175)).